tanglePHP/bundle/README.md

 #### composer

-Install Composer In Your Project
+1 .Install Composer In Your Project
 > curl -sS https://getcomposer.org/installer | php

+Or download composer.phar into your project root.

+2 .
+Execute this in your project root.

+> php composer.phar install